petzval/btferret/README.md

 functions use an LE connection to exchange large amounts of data, but more slowly than a Classic connection, and only between two Pis.
 Other devices will not recognise a btferret node client/server.

 Multiple connections of all the above types can be open simultaneously.
+When acting as a client, connections can be made to multiple node/classic/LE servers.
+The node and classic servers can only be connected by one specified client, but can also act a client for multiple connections at the same time.
+An LE server can be connected by multiple clients simultaneously.
+A mesh transmission sends to all listening mesh servers.

 Don't expect too much of the speeds here.
 The mesh packet repeat rate may only be around once per second, btferret's file transfer speed is about 2000 bytes/s for a NODE